Here are 8 things to do in Aspen other than ski.

 “Ummm….Anshula, are you sure you want to do this?” you ask as I shuffle through my purse.
 “This is a ski lift.
 The keyword here being ski.”

 Yikes!
-But luckily in Aspen, you can purchase a “footpass,” which is a ski-pass for non-skiers.
-The ticket costs $32 per person and I definitely recommend visiting if you are planning to spend a few hours to half a day at the Sundeck Restaurant or surrounding area (which we are).
+But luckily if you’re looking for things to do in Aspen other than ski, you can purchase a “footpass,” which is a ski-pass for non-skiers.
+The ticket costs $37 per person and I definitely recommend visiting if you are planning to spend a few hours to half a day at the Sundeck Restaurant or surrounding area (which we are).

 As the Silver Queen Gondola ascends, downtown Aspen recedes.
 The oversaturated green base transforms into a powdery sea of white.
 The ride is only a few minutes, fifteen to be exact, but every second is enchanting.